-Are you still unsure how your credit card payments work?
-Knowing the specifics can help you make smart decisions and manage your debt: how the payment is calculated, and how each payment goes towards reducing your debt (or not).
+Trying to figure out how your credit card payments work?
+Knowing the specifics can help you make smart decisions and manage your debt.
+That starts with understanding how the payment is calculated, and how each payment goes toward reducing your debt (or not).

-Online credit card calculators provide some helpful numbers, but they don’t help you understand how the numbers work.
+Online credit card calculators provide some helpful numbers.
+But if they only show you a final dollar amount or “time to pay,” you don’t learn where those numbers come from.
 Perhaps you’re considering putting a major purchase on your credit card, or you’re strategizing a debt payoff plan.
-Either way, you’ll be a wiser consumer if you go behind the numbers.
+Either way, you’re a wiser consumer if you go behind the numbers.

-Fortunately, the process of calculating your payments (and costs) by hand is not that difficult.
-If you can remember how to multiply—or get a calculator to do it for you—you’ll have everything you need.
+Fortunately, the process of calculating your payments (and costs) by hand is not too difficult.
+If you can remember how to multiply — or get a calculator to do it for you — you’ll have everything you need.

 The Minimum Payment

 Start by figuring out the minimum payment required by your credit card company.
-This is generally calculated based on your balance.
+That number is typically based on your balance.

-Example: your card issuer requires you to pay 3% of your outstanding loan balance.
+Example: Your card issuer requires you to pay 3% of your outstanding loan balance.
 You owe $7,000 on your credit card.
-The minimum payment is 3% of $7,000, which is $210.
-To find that answer, multiply $7,000 by .03 (which is the same as 3% – learn more about converting percentages and decimals).
+The minimum payment is 3% of $7,000, or $210.
+To find that answer, multiply $7,000 by .03 (which is the same as 3% — learn more about converting percentages and decimals).

 First, the Interest

-When you make a payment, 100% of that money does not go towards your debt.
-In other words, your balance won’t go down by $100 if you make a $100 payment (unless you’ve got a 0% interest deal).
-Instead, the card company will take their cut of interest first.
+When you make a payment, your loan balance doesn’t always decrease by the amount you pay.
+In other words, your balance probably won’t go down by $100 if you make a $100 payment (unless you have a 0% interest deal and no other fees or charges).
+Your payment also goes toward the credit card company’s cut of interest.

-To figure out how much goes towards interest, you’ll do another calculation (don’t worry, it’s fairly easy – but there are a few steps involved):
+To figure out how much goes toward interest, you need another calculation (don’t worry, it’s fairly easy — but there are a few steps involved):